Leicester: Public services

 In the public sector, University Hospitals Leicester NHS Trust is one of the larger employers in the city, with over 12,000 employees working for the Trust.
 Leicester City Primary Care Trust employs over 1,000 full and part-time staff providing healthcare services in the city.
 Leicestershire Partnership NHS Trust employs 3,000 staff providing mental health and learning disability services in the city and county.

 In the private sector are Nuffield Hospital Leicester and the Spire Hospital Leicester.

-Local media
+Media

 Print and online

 The Leicester Mercury was founded by James Thompson in 1874.
 Until recently, it was based at 16–18 New Walk, but switched to an almost entirely remote operation after the COVID-19 pandemic.

 Pukaar Group, a local media company, publishes the Leicester Times.

 A co-operative and independent newspaper, the Great Central Gazette, was launched online in March 2023.
 It was renamed the Leicester Gazette in 2024 and plans to launch a print edition in 2025.

 National World has plans to launch online-only Leicester World.